xinjli/notes/docs/0x3-Computer-Science/0x30-Theory/0x300-Computation.md

 ### 1.5.
 Regular Expression
+We can use the regular operations to build up expressions describing languages, which are called regular expressions. e.g.: $(0 \cup 1)0^*$

+We can define regular expression inductively as follows:
 **Definition (regular expression)** $R$ is said to be a regular expression if $R$ is

 - $a$ for some $a$ in the alphabet $\Sigma$